airpi017/ipfs-easy-update-bash/README.md

 This works great when you're on Mars with the family videos - no more 40min round-trip delays.

-Also great for accessing recent content closer to you when sharing - IPFS devices around you hold the content.
+Also great for accessing recent content closer to you when sharing - the nearest p2p IPFS devices around you hold the content.

+The more p2p IPFS devices the faster it is accessing your content - so tell your friends !

 For more information see [ipfs.io](https://ipfs.io/)